 For each year in which a student scores at Level 1 on FCAT Reading, the student must be enrolled in and complete an intensive reading course the following year.
 Placement of Level 2 readers in either an intensive reading course or a content area course in which reading strategies are delivered shall be determined by diagnosis of reading needs.
 Reading courses are subject to approval by the Department for inclusion in the CCD and offered pursuant to the comprehensive reading plan (Section 1011.62(9), F.S.).
+A high school student who scores at Level 1 or Level 2 on FCAT Reading, but who did not score below Level 3 in the previous three years, may be granted a 1-year exemption from the reading remediation requirement; however, the student must have an approved academic improvement plan already in place, signed by the appropriate school staff and the student's parent, for the year for which the exemption is granted.
 For each year in which a student scores at Level 1 on FCAT Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated or combined courses.